 More than 16 years after the Bhopal gas leak, TDCC acquired all of the shares of UCC stock, and UCC became a wholly owned subsidiary of TDCC in February 2001.
 Dow and UCC did not merge and did not become the same company.
 Since the 2001 transaction, UCC has operated as a wholly-owned subsidiary of TDCC, with its own assets and liabilities distinct and separate from TDCC’s.

 No. While UCC's stock is owned by TDCC, UCC remains a separate company as a TDCC subsidiary.
 Under well-established principles of corporate law, both in India and the United States, TDCC did not assume UCC's liabilities as part of the 2001 transaction.

-Most important, UCC and UCIL settled all liability claims related to the gas release under a legally-binding settlement with the Union of India approved by the Supreme Court of India in 1989, some 12 years before UCC’s transaction with Dow.
-The Court has reviewed the fairness and adequacy of the agreement and has upheld the validity of the agreement twice since 1989, in 1991 and again in 2007.
+Most important, UCC and UCIL settled all liability claims related to the gas release under a legally-binding settlement with the Union of India approved by the Supreme Court of India in 1989, some 12 years before UCC’s transaction with TDCC.
+The Court has reviewed the fairness and adequacy of the agreement and has upheld the validity of the agreement three times since 1989: in 1991, 2007, and March of 2023, when the Supreme Court of India dismissed a Curative Petition that would have re-opened the settlement.
 In the settlement, UCC was not held responsible for the gas release.